EPISODE 12: GENRE vs. ISM

 Now I'm not saying there isn't a complex series of reasons behind these kinds of phenomenon.
 But can somebody tell me why, in the fact of facts like that, it would be shameful or embarrassing to talk about women and dance music?
 Why should talking about women and dance music be experienced as a threat?

 The whole global organisation of dance music means that the no genre (or global bass) moment is hanging in the balance between hood and capital.
 I think that the issue of women and global soundsystem culture is as much as if not more of a definitive issue as genre.
-It’s no coincidence that
+It’s no coincidence that not gay rap is one of the most interesting things happening in music right now.
+Messing with the status quo and the sexual distribution of power is hardly coming across as boring or embarrassing – just badass.

 In comparison, if we can’t talk about women and dance music that’s as conservative and reactionary as a UK government that axes public funding in a manner blatantly designed to curb women’s enfranchisement and shove them back into the home.
 It would be way, way behind the post Olympic mood, when so many women have proved exactly how capable women are, physically and mentally, of making amazing achievements in traditionally masculine pastimes, and the likes of Jessica Ennis and Nicola Adams have been national heroes.
 It would be totally hypocritical to support Pussy Riot and then hush up talk about feminism and dance music.
 If you’re fine with that, so be it.
 But I think it’s a pretty sad state of affairs, and I know I never got into dance culture because I wanted to catch some Toryboy vibes.
 Know what I mean?